7 numbers you should absolutely know about e-commerce pricing.General, Price-monitoring, e-commerce ·

 Approximately 1 out of 3 buyers will see your product because they were checking the price online.
 It is more than the number of people that will make a purchase just after seeing an ad online (30%).
 Here again, you can see that having a powerful and efficient pricing strategy can be as efficient as having effective ads.
 Of course, advertising should not be underestimated but be sure to measure the whole importance of your pricing strategy too.
 (3)

-When asked about what is the most important attributes for deciding where to buy 36% of people answered pricing, whereas only 14% chose stock availability and 1% return policy.
+When asked about what is the most important criteria for deciding where to buy 36% of people answered pricing, whereas only 14% chose stock availability and 1% return policy.
 Once again it shows that pricing matters, and it matters a lot.
 (2)

 Price-monitoring takes time, we calculated that checking prices can take up to 40 hours for small size e-commerce with 100 SKUs and two competitors for each of their products.
 This is why we developed a solution that allows you to automatically track all your competitor’s product prices while only spending 2 minutes setting up your account.